DavidHe1127/aws-cert/solution_architect_pro/key-points.md

 - Use **AWS Org** and add accounts from departments to an O(rg) (U)nit when seeing **autonomy/service isolations**.
 - Cloudtrail to SNS **DOES NOT** have filtering
+- **Amazon S3 event notifications typically deliver events in seconds but can sometimes take a minute or longer.
+On very rare occasions, events might be lost**
+- AWS Trusted adviser is NOT event driven, i.e., it must be scheduled.
+This means running it on some frequency, the quickest refresh is every 5 minutes.
+- Use AWS System Manager on all instances to manage patching